hidayathms/shell-scripting/README.md

 # shell-scripting

-This is a repository to host all the automation realated to ROBOSHOP starting from basics to advanced All the coding standard are close to best coding standards by opensource companines In this repo. sto hell is native
+This is a repository created to host all the automation related to Roboshop starting fro bascis to advance.

-Test in instance AWS new workstation
+All the coding standards are close to best coding standards by opensource companines